algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

     - Project charter is done.
     - Test plan is started.
     - User manual is started.
-    - Create the RACI matrix.
+    - The RACI matrix is created.

 3. Hardware components
     - The team has received all the hardware components.